 Lost in the Never Woods by Aiden Thomas

 I loved this unique Peter Pan story that had me thinking about the true meaning of Neverland and the stories of the lost boys.
 Wendy Darling and her parents have never been able to move on after her brothers disappeared mysteriously five years ago.

 Wendy has no memories of the 6 months she was gone and no explanation for why she came home and her brothers didn’t.
 Now, as children start to go missing again, it feels too similar to be a coincidence.
-This is a smart, well-written, well thought out twisted Peter Pan story.
-Thank you to Lobro.fm for my copy of this book.
+This is a smart, well-written, well-thought-out, twisted Peter Pan story.
+This pick is perfect for a list of the best fantasy books for teens.

 Ahhh.
 This was just what I needed.
 A little bit of Paris, a little bit of ballet and a perfect romance to go with it.
 This book reminds me of one of my favorite movies- Center Stage- but set in beautiful Paris.
 It made me feel like I was there and I couldn’t put the book down.